 - Doesn’t Compromise Healthy Teeth: bridges and partial dentures rely on neighboring healthy teeth for support, but over time, this can cause them to loosen and even fall out.

 - Easy Oral Hygiene: dental implants can be brushed and flossed just like normal teeth, so there’s no additional fuss for you.

 Dental implants are made to last a lifetime, whereas other methods can require replacement every 5-10 years.
 When you consider this, the choice for treatment is clear.

 Please visit The Dental Implant Guide for more information on immediate dental implants.

-If you’re in need of an emergency dental implants, Pasadena, Glendale, and La Cañada’s experts, Lytle, Tate & Stamper, are here to help.
+If you’re in need of an emergency dental implants, Pasadena, Glendale, and La Cañada’s, Lytle, Tate & Stamper are here to help.
 Call us today to discuss your options.
 You’ll be glad you did!